“The fear of the Lord is the beginning of wisdom;

 What makes us thankful, praiseworthy, and utterly humbled before God?
 It is wisdom.
 In the company of young and old, fellow or foe, whose name do we hold high?
 If it’s the Lord’s, we’re comparatively wise.

-If we know the only righteous one is God, we own life’s essence; the beginning of wisdom.
+If we know the only righteous one is God, we own a significant piece of life’s essence; the beginning of wisdom.
 If we understand every provision—yes, of our estimation, both good and bad—comes from the Almighty we’re streets ahead of the next person who does not believe.

 A Wisdom Psalm